soasme/nim-markdown/README.md

 ## Binary Usage

-The basic usage of binary `markdown is like below:
+The usage of binary `markdown is like below:

 ```
 # Read from stdin and write to stdout.